A Bird Tail: History Of Our New River Hawks

 They have been adopted as our newest River Hawks.

 The birds, which are highly territorial, took turns attacking the intruders.
 At the time, the female had laid eggs on a bare bed of gravel on the roof, but the eggs didn’t hatch; it was too cold and too damp.

 In February 2008 the University provided a nest box so the eggs would be protected from the elements and installed a web cam, which allowed officials and the public to keep track of the hatchings.

 The birds’ penthouse digs—18 stories above the ground—come with a view of the urban sprawl of Lowell, the growing campus beneath and the mighty Merrimack River, which would lure a veritable banquet of meals.

-Since 2008, 15 chicks have been successfully raised.
-The pair also “adopted” a chick from Lawrence in 2008, the runt of a four-chick litter plucked from a nest up the Merrimack and brought to Lowell by wildlife officials.
-The group bonded.
-As the young bird finished its second solo flight, the father waited with a freshly killed pigeon as reward.
-The subsequent chicks arrived without outside help.
-Almost all of them have remained in Eastern Massachusetts.
+Since 2008, 20 chicks have been successfully raised.
+This includes a chick "adopted" from Lawrence in 2008, the runt of a four-chick litter plucked from a nest up the Merrimack and brought to Lowell by wildlife officials.

 An upgraded wooden box and high-definition web cameras were installed on the Fox Hall roof in March 2014—in an odd synergy with the buildings below.

 Beneath the birds’ renovated digs, a similar transformation has taken place on campus.

 More students and higher standards arrived.
 More buildings rose.
 Even the food got better in re-imagined dining facilities.
 Division I came calling.